Get matched with vetted scholarships and enter our

 Our reviews and recommendations are based on extensive research, testing, and feedback.
 We may receive commission from links on our website, but that doesn’t affect our editors’ opinions.
 Our marketing partners don’t review, approve or endorse our editorial content.
 It’s accurate to the best of our knowledge when posted.
 You can find a complete list of our partners here.

-How to Respond to the 2023-2024 Purdue University Supplemental Essay Prompts
+How to Ace the 2024-2025 Purdue University Supplemental Essay Prompts

 Prior to coming to Scholarships360 for her first internship in 2022, Savannah utilized her campus publications by joining various fashion publications that are offered at Ohio University.
 One of those publications is Thread Magazine, where Savannah has had the opportunity to work on articles related to world-wide related fashion news and events, as well as articles closer to home, such as a fashion piece on Athens hometown-hero Joe Burrow.
 This year, Savannah also had the opportunity to be a content writing intern for Aiken House, as well as a section editor for Southeast Ohio Magazine.
 In 2023, Savannah served as the Chapter President of her sorority, Alpha Gamma Delta.
 These collective experiences, as well as her experience currently working for Ohio University’s Undergraduate Admissions, has led her to Scholarships360 and aided in her passion for helping students better understand the college admissions process and financial aid.
 In her free time, Savannah enjoys horseback riding, watching Formula One races, traveling, and spending time with her friends and family.
 Savannah will graduate from Ohio University in May 2024 with a degree in Journalism News and Information and a certificate in Italian Studies.